Our use of Cookies

 Apiary Inspection Programme

-If you ever have any serious concerns about the health of your colonies (whether you are registered or not) you can contact your local Bee Inspector to request a visit; even if it is a false alarm, it is always better to be safe than sorry.
+If you ever have any serious concerns about the health of your colonies (whether you are registered or not), you can contact your local Bee Inspector to request a visit; even if it is a false alarm, it is always better to be safe than sorry.

 Bee inspecting looking at a frame of bees

-Where Foulbrood is suspected, the Inspector will test the symptomatic larva by using a lateral flow device (LFD) and send it to the laboratory to either confirm a positive or negative diagnosis.
-During this time the Inspector will issue a Standstill Notice prohibiting the removal of bees, bee products and equipment from the apiary.
-If Foulbrood is confirmed, the Inspector will supervise the necessary disease control measures.
-These can include destruction of infected colonies (EFB or AFB) or shookswarm (EFB), as well as further inspections of any colonies which have been associated with the diseased colony/colonies.
-After a minimum of 6 weeks the Inspector will return to carry out a follow up inspection.
-If there are no further symptoms of disease the Standstill is withdrawn.
-Normally the Bee Inspector will visit again during the following season to be sure that the disease has been completely controlled.
+If foulbrood is suspected in an apiary, an Inspector visit and inspect the colonies.
+They will test any larva suspected of having EFB or AFB using a lateral flow device (LFD) in the field.
+They will then send the LFD and any samples taken during the inspection to the laboratory for analysis.
+If the Inspector suspects foulbrood, they will issue a ‘Standstill Notice’, which prohibits the removal of bees, bee products and equipment from the apiary.
+If foulbrood is confirmed by the laboratory analysis, the Inspector will supervise the necessary disease control measures.
+This will be destruction of infected colonies (EFB or AFB) or shookswarm (EFB only), as well as further inspections of any colonies which have been associated with the diseased colony/colonies.
+After a minimum of 6 weeks, the Inspector will return to carry out a follow up inspection.
+If there are no further signs of disease, then the standstill notice is withdrawn.
+Normally, the Bee Inspector will visit again during the following season to be sure that the disease has been completely controlled.